6 Ways Your Environment Is Influencing Your Addiction

 The purpose of this article is to help you drill down and identify triggers for your addiction or be able to better recognize the role of environmental influences in a loved one’s struggles.

-Some people may feel that the downside to understanding these ‘risk factors’ is people may be left feeling hopeless.
-Perhaps you feel like you have no hope because of where you live, or how you were brought up or who you hang out with.
+Some people may feel that the downside to understanding these "risk factors" is people may be left feeling hopeless.
+Perhaps you feel like you have no hope because of where you live, or how you were brought up, or who you hang out with.
 I want to assure you that this is simply not true.

 Knowledge is power.
 And when you understand yourself and your triggers and your environment you can make informed decisions.
-You can make choices that lead to better quality of life, rather than succumbing to habit.
+You can make choices that lead to a better quality of life, rather than succumbing to habit.

 You can make small changes to your environment so they become protective factors for your addiction rather than risk factors.